ArjunDandagi/devopsnotes/docs/kafka.md

 7. replication-factor can never be greater than the no of Broker nodes
 8. each partition will always have a leader ( and then inactive sync replica)
 9. zookeeper manages the leader election in case nodes goes down , comes up etc
+10. you can opt for acks from producer( ack=1, ack=0 , ack=all)
+11. produces can recover from error
+12. consumer-group is the group of consumer consuming a topic , they will have offset committed to a topic named "__consumer_offesets"